Explicit Stabilised Gradient Descent for Faster Strongly Convex Optimisation: Explicit stabilised gradient descent

 As shown in \modg{\cite{HaW96} (see also~\cite{Abd11})}, the solution to~\eqref{eq:stab_polynomial} is $L_{s}=2s^{2}$ and, after substituting the optimal values for $\{a_2\}_{j=1}^s$ in~\eqref{eq:explicit stabilised}, we find that the {unique} corresponding $R_s(z)$ is the shifted Chebyshev polynomial $R_{s}(z)=T_{s} (1+z /s^{2})$ where $T_s(\cos \theta)=\cos(s\theta)$ is the Chebyshev polynomial of the first kind with {degree} $s$.
 In Figure~\ref{fig:stabdetplot}, $R_{s}(z)$ is depicted as $\eta=0$ in red.
 It is clear from panel (b) that $R_{s}(z)$ equi-oscillates between $-1$ and $1$ on $z \in [-L_s,0]$, which is a typical property of minimax polynomials.
 As a consequence, after every $s$ internal stages, the new iterate of the explicit stabilised method remains stable and faithful to~\eqref{eq:test}, while travelling the most along the gradient flow.

 {Numerical stability is still an issue for the explicit stabilised method outlined above, particularly for the values of $z=-\lambda h$ for which $|R_s(z)|=1$.
-As seen on the top of Figure \ts\ref{fig:stabdetplot}(a), even the slightest numerical imperfection due to round-off will land us outside of the stability domain $\mathcal{D}_{s}$, which might make the algorithm unstable. } In addition, {for such values of $z$ \moda{where $|R_s(z)|=1$}, the new iterate $x_{n+1}$ is not necessarily any closer to the minimiser, here the origin.} \moda{To remedy this,} for a \emph{damping factor} $\eta$, \moda{it is common practice to} tighten the stability requirement to $|R_s(z)| \leq \alpha_s(\eta) <1$ for every $z \in [-L_{s,\eta},-\delta_{\eta}]$.
-More specifically, for positive $\eta$, we can take
+As seen on the top of Figure \ts\ref{fig:stabdetplot}(a), even the slightest numerical imperfection due to round-off will land us outside of the stability domain $\mathcal{D}_{s}$, which might make the algorithm unstable. } In addition, {for such values of $z$ \moda{where $|R_s(z)|=1$}, the new iterate $x_{n+1}$ is not necessarily any closer to the minimiser, here the origin.} \modb{As a solution, it is common practice (see, e.g., \cite{HaW96}) to tighten the stability requirement to $|R_s(z)| \leq \alpha_s(\eta) <1$ for every $z \in [-L_{s,\eta},-\delta_{\eta}]$.
+A popular choice is to introduce a positive dampening parameter $\eta$ so that the stability function satisfies}